List of national founders: Philippines

 There is no law in the Philippines which officially recognizes any single individual as the "Father of the Nation".
 Either title may be associated with any of the following prominent historical persons, owing to their impact on the country during their respective times: José Rizal (1861–1896) was a Filipino nationalist during the tail end of the Spanish colonial period of the Philippines.
 An ophthalmologist by profession, Rizal became a writer and a key member of the Filipino Propaganda Movement which advocated political reforms for the colony under Spain.
 He was executed by the Spanish colonial government for the crime of rebellion after an anti-colonial revolution, inspired in part by his writings, broke out.
 Though he was not actively involved in its planning or conduct, he ultimately approved of its goals which eventually led to Philippine independence.
 He is widely considered one of the greatest heroes of the Philippines, and is implied by Philippine law to be one of the national heroes.
 He was the author of the novels Noli Me Tángere, and El Filibusterismo, and a number of poems and essays.
-Andrés Bonifacio (1863–1897) De facto President and a leader during the Philippine Revolution in 1896, which saw armed resistance against the Spanish Empire.
-Emilio Aguinaldo (1869–1964) Leader of the latter part of the Philippine Revolution and first president of the Philippines through the 1899 Malolos Congress, which oversaw the promulgation of the Malolos Constitution.
-Manuel Roxas served as first President of independent Philippines from 1946 to 1948.
+Andrés Bonifacio (1863–1897) rebel leader during the Philippine Revolution in 1896, which saw armed resistance against the Spanish Empire.
+Emilio Aguinaldo (1869–1964) Military Leader with the highest rank of Generalissimo of the Philippine Revolution and first president of the Philippines through the 1899 Malolos Congress, which oversaw the promulgation of the Malolos Constitution.
+Manuel Roxas (1892–1948) served as first President of independent Philippines from 1946 to 1948.

 Qatar

+Sheikh Jassim Bin Mohammed Bin Thani is the founder of the State of Qatar.
+He was a military leader, judge and scholar, knight and poet possessing both gallantry and magnanimity.

 Saudi Arabia

-King Abdulaziz Al Saud, also known as Ibn Saud, is the founding father of the Kingdom of Saudi Arabia.
+Abdulaziz Al Saud, also known as Ibn Saud, is the founding father of the Kingdom of Saudi Arabia.
 He served as first King from 1932 to 1953.